DmitryLanda/peoplesphere-docs/src/actions/create.md

  - all (all active PSOs of given type - see **pso_type** in main section)
  - group (specified groups)
  - pso (specific PSOs)
- - relation (self or alias of field with relation type)
+ - relation (user or alias of field with relation type)

 Population items can be combined.
 So in population array we may have few entries with different types